Belleville’s Beast Craft BBQ is expanding to St. Louis

 BEAST Craft BBQ opened in the legendary Hy-Ho Cafe building in Belleville nearly five years ago and promptly began winning acclaim for its barbecue pork, beef, chicken and turkey.

 Now owners David and Meggan Sandusky are expanding with a second location in The Grove neighborhood of St. Louis.
-Opening day is Saturday.
+The restaurant opened Saturday.

 Missouri BEAST fans have been anxiously waiting since last spring, when the couple announced their plans.